bealkg/Documentation-Project/documentationProject.md

 >To download 2048 on Android, search 2048 on the Android app store.

 ## Instructions

+Web Browser
+>1.
+Go to the link above.
+>2.
+Use the arrow keys to slide the blocks on the screen.
+The up arrow will slide all the blocks on the screen up, the left arrow to the left, and so on.
+>3.
+The game will automatically generate 2 and 4 blocks with every move.
+Use the blocks to create bigger numbers.
+>4.
+The game will end when the screen is full and none of the blocks can combine.
+Good Luck!

+iOS or Android
+>1.
+Open the application.
-To play 2048, on the web browser, use the arrow keys to move the blocks on the screen.
-If on Android or iOS, swipe the screen to move the blocks.
-The goal is to combine the generated blocks into the 2048 block by moving matching numbers into one another.
-The game will generate 2 and 4 blocks with every move.
-Use the blocks generated to create bigger numbers.
-The game will end when the screen is full and none of the block can combine.
+>2.
+Use your finger to slide the blocks on the screen.
+Swipe up to slide all the blocks on the screen up, swipe left to slide the blocks to the left, and so on.
+>3.
+The game will automatically generate 2 and 4 blocks with every move.
+Use the blocks to create bigger numbers.
+>4.
+The game will end when the screen is full and none of the blocks can combine.
 Good Luck!

 ## FAQ
 I got the 2048 block.
 Now what?
 > Congrats!
 You can keep playing and combine to even higher numbers.